The Black Book Interactive Project (BBIP)

 The Black Book Interactive Project (BBIP) seeks to increase the number of Black-authored texts in the study of digital humanities.
 By generating a metadata schema that accounts for race and difference, BBIP addresses the digital divide in Black-authored texts.
 BBIP has been funded by the University of Kansas, the National Endowment for the Humanities (NEH), the American Council of Learned Societies (ACLS), and the Andrew Mellon Foundation.

-Learn more about BBIP, including the Scholars Program, and explore resources like the reading list, webinar recordings, and a 1987 novel collection archival database with holdings displayed by decade.
+Learn more about BBIP, including the Scholars Program Also explore a reading list, webinar recordings, and a novel collection archival database, which was created in 1987 with holdings displayed by decade.

 Black Book Interactive Project Partners